MIDS-scaling-up/v3/week05/lab/Readme.md

 the `-p` directives will override the defaults provided in your jupyter cell

 ### 8. PyTorch Lightning
 Now let's reformat this code for Pytorch Lightning!
+This section is under development